 Prior to this offering, there has been no public market for our common stock.
 The initial public offering price for our common stock will be determined through negotiations with the underwriters.
-Although we have applied to have our common stock approved for listing on The NASDAQ Capital Market, an active trading market for our shares may never develop or be sustained following this offering.
+Although our shares of common stock have been approved for listing on The NASDAQ Capital Market, an active trading market for our shares may never develop or be sustained following this offering.
 If an active market for our common stock does not develop, it may be difficult for you to sell shares you purchase in this offering without depressing the market price for the shares or at all.